Elon Musk made several job transitions before becoming the superstar entrepreneur he is today.

 As you can see from his early timeline here, Musk moved decisively to make job transition changes when he faced setbacks in his career path.

+He knew Stanford wasn’t a solution for him at that point in his career.
 If he hadn’t quit Stanford, he might never have moved to Silicon Valley to take advantage of the internet boom.